Discover the Best 48-Hour Itinerary for a Snowy Winter Getaway in Saratoga Springs, NY

 Today's main adventure will be a trip to Lapland Lake Nordic Vacation Center in Northville, which is only an hour west of Saratoga.
 Lapland Lake is a family-friendly Adirondack lodging property and XC Ski Center with 38 km of groomed cross-country ski trails and 12 km of marked and mapped snowshoe trails.

 The trails are typically open to the public seven days a week throughout their core winter season, and to access them, you'll need to purchase a day pass or season pass.
 Single day rentals will be available, but because quantities are limited, advance reservations are recommended.
-Since there will be capacity limits for 2020-2021, consider buying a day pass in advance as well.

 As your winter weekend getaway comes to an end, return to Saratoga Springs and celebrate this trip with lunch at The Olde Bryan Inn.
 This cozy restaurant is located in an old stone house, and they offer a variety of lighter fare for lunch, such as a cran-apple turkey panini, a spicy fried chicken sandwich, and a veggie Reuben.